-- A bill or joint resolution recommended for placement on the Consent Calendar must be included in the Daily File listed in the Daily History of the Senate at least 1 calendar day before it may be considered. - 4.
-A bill or joint resolution must be removed from the Consent Calendar at the request of any Senator, without question or debate.
-A bill or joint resolution so removed must be immediately placed on the Second Reading File for consideration in the usual order of business. - When the Consent Calendar is called: - (a) The bills remaining on the Consent Calendar must be read by number and summary, and the vote must be taken on their final passage as a group. - (b) No remarks or questions are in order and the bills remaining on the Consent Calendar must be voted upon without debate.
+- 3. A bill recommended for placement on the Consent Calendar must be included in the Daily File listed in the Daily History of the Senate at least 1 calendar day before it may be considered. - 4.
+A bill must be removed from the Consent Calendar at the request of any Senator, without question or debate.
+A bill so removed must be immediately placed on the Second Reading File for consideration in the usual order of business. - 5.
+When the Consent Calendar is called: - (a) The bills remaining on the Consent Calendar must be read by number, sponsor and summary, and the vote must be taken on their final passage as a group. - (b) No remarks or questions are in order and the bills remaining on the Consent Calendar must be voted upon without debate.